 “That may have been the case,” Denth said.
 “But even a good priest isn’t occasionally above slipping himself a few coins out of the coffer, so to speak.
 I think your Lemks figured it would be better to have outside muscle, rather than inside loyalists, protecting him.”

 Vivenna fell silent.
-It was still hard to reconcile the thoughtful, clever, and passionate letters from Lemks with the man Denth claimed him to be.
-Yet, the presence of the Breath was undeniable proof.
+It was still hard to imagine the thoughtful, clever, and passionate man represented in Lemk’s letters as a thief.
+Yet, Lemks had confessed to his sins, and the Breath was undeniable proof.
 She simply had to look at anything colorful to be reminded of that.

 “You know, you learn things as a mercenary,” Denth said, resting back with hands behind his head.
 “You fight enough people, and you figure you start to understand them a bit.
 It’s a strange thing.
-You stay alive by anticipating others, and you have to understand others to do that.
+You stay alive by anticipating others.
 The thing is, people aren’t simple, princess.
 Even Idrians.”

 “Boring, yes,” Tonk Fah added.
 “But not simple.”

 “Your Lemks, he was involved in some big things,” Denth said.
-“I honestly think he was the patriot you imagine of him.
-There are plans and intrigues going on in this city, princess--some of the projects Lemks had us working on looked toward a much bigger picture, one for the good of Idris, if I guess right.
+“I honestly think he was the patriot you imagine him to be.
+There are plans and intrigues going on in this city, princess--some of the projects Lemks had us working on looked toward a much bigger picture.
+Many of those were for the good of Idris, if I interpret things right.
 I guess he just thought he should be compensated a little for that patriotism.”

 “Quite an amiable fellow, actually,” Tonk Fah said.
-“Didn’t want to bother your father with asking for more money.
+“Didn’t want to bother your father.
 So he just did the figures on his own, gave himself a raise, and didn’t bother anyone with the numbers.”

 Vivenna fell silent, letting herself digest the words.
 How could anyone who stole money from Idris also be a patriot?
-She shook her head, trying to clear the thoughts there.

-How could a person faithful to Austre end up with several hundred BioChromatic Breaths, she thought wryly.
-“I saw men who placed themselves above others, and I saw them cast down.”
-One of the Five Visions, prime tenets of her religion.
+Could a person faithful to Austre end up with several hundred BioChromatic Breaths?

+She shook her head wryly.
+I saw men who placed themselves above others, and I saw them cast down, she thought.
+It was one of the Five Visions, prime tenets of her religion.
 Who was she to judge Lemks?
 Particularly now that he was dead.

-As she considered that, however, something occurred to her--something about the conversation with Denth a moment ago.
-She had to think back through the words before she figured out what it was.

 “Wait a moment,” she said, eying the mercenaries.
 “You said that you were just bodyguards.
 What, then, were you doing helping Lemks with ‘projects’?”

 The two men paused.